 What Is My First Step?

 We encourage you to contact us as soon as possible to ensure immediate protection for you and proper handling of your claim.
-We have law offices in Milwaukee, Waukesha, Wausau and Chicago.
+We represent individuals from across the country in whistleblowing claims.
+Based in Milwaukee, we have law offices in Milwaukee and Waukesha and satellite offices in Wausau and Chicago.
 You can reach us by phone at 414-224-0000 or by email.